Azor Matusiwa: Ipswich Town

-On 13 July 2025, Matusiwa made the move to England. joining EFL Championship club Ipswich Town for an undisclosed fee, signing a four-year deal.
+On 13 July 2025, Matusiwa made the move to England, joining EFL Championship club Ipswich Town for an undisclosed fee, signing a four-year deal.
 He became the club's third summer signing, following relegation from the Premier League in the 2024-25 season.
-On 7 August, fellow midfielder, Jens-Lys Cajuste re-signed for Ipswich Town on a one-year loan following an initial season-long spell during the 2024-25 season - this meant for the reunification of the two players as they played together at Reims during the 2021-22 and 2022-23 seasons.
+On 7 August, fellow midfielder, Jens-Lys Cajuste re-signed for Ipswich Town on a one-year loan following an initial season-long spell during the 2024–25 season - this meant for the reunification of the two players as they played together at Reims during the 2021-22 and 2022-23 seasons.

-On 8 August, he made his debut for the Ipswich Town in a 1–1 draw against Birmingham City in the league.
+On 8 August, he made his debut for Ipswich in a 1–1 draw against Birmingham City in the league.
 He started, playing eighty-five minutes, before being substituted for Cameron Humphreys.
-He then went on to start the next two league games - a 1-1 home draw with Southampton and a 1-0 away loss to Preston North End.
+He then went on to start the next two league games - a 1–1 home draw with Southampton and a 1–0 away loss to Preston North End.

+On 3 March 2026, he scored his first goal for the club in a 1–0 home victory over Hull City.
+On 12 May 2026, the club said the player had successfully undergone an operation for a muscle injury.